davadazaita/davadazaita/README.md

 ---

 ## Think It.
-Dr. Davada Beni Zaita As a forensic expert in the field of technology
+Dr. Davada Beni Zaita - As a forensic expert in the field of advanced technology

 <h3>I urge judges to be careful and understand the difference between artificial intelligence and animation created by specialized software. </h3>